nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/ancs_client.rst

 Configuration
 *************

-Upon initializing the module, add different iOS notification attributes you want to receive for iOS notifications (see :c:func:`bt_ancs_register_attr`).
+Upon initializing the library, add different iOS notification attributes you want to receive for iOS notifications (see :c:func:`bt_ancs_register_attr`).

-Once a connection is established with a central device, the module needs a service discovery to discover the ANCS server handles.
+Once a connection is established with a central device, the library needs a service discovery to discover the ANCS server handles.
 If this succeeds, the handles for the ANCS server must be assigned to an ANCS client instance using the :c:func:`bt_ancs_handles_assign` function.

 The application can now subscribe to iOS notifications with :c:func:`bt_ancs_subscribe_notification_source`.